-Customer Feedback Summary: the DevTeam.Space role within the development team ensured that the dashboard build could take place much more quickly and efficiently than if we were to do it on our own.
-They managed the project very well, working directly with our internal software development team and delivered exactly what we were expecting from them on time.
+Customer Feedback Summary: DevTeam.Space’s role within the development team ensured that the dashboard build could take place much more quickly and efficiently than if we were to do it on our own.
+They managed the project very well, working directly with our internal software development team, and delivered exactly what we were expecting from them on time.

-As with any rapidly growing business, Leadsmarket has faced the issue of limited human resources to achieve a desired speed in developing and implementing software solutions for their new business department.
+As with any rapidly growing business, Leadsmarket has faced the issue of limited human resources to achieve the desired speed in developing and implementing software solutions for its new business department.
 When they reached out to us:

 Important!
 To build a successful product you should have a clear goal (ideally if it’s tightened to your business goal).
 Leadsmarket‘s product team had the following goal: